Chicken silhouette

 Setting postscript document viewer

 The system default for opening postscript files according to xdg-open will be used as the default document viewer.
-The default xdg-open postscript application can be changed to, for example, Zathura by the following Linux terminal command:
+The default xdg-open postscript application can be changed to, for example, Zathura, by the following Linux terminal command:

 xdg-mime default org.pwmt.zathura.desktop application/postscript